jbolda/gatsby-source-airtable/README.md

 ### Using markdown and attachments

 Optionally, you may provide a "mapping".
 This will alert the plugin that column names you specify are of a specific, non-string format of your choosing.
-This is particularly useful if you would like to have gatsby pick up the fields for transforming, e.g. `text/markdown`.
+This is particularly useful if you would like to have Gatsby pick up the fields for transforming, e.g. `text/markdown`.
 If you do not provide a mapping, Gatsby will just "infer" what type of value it is, which is most typically a `string`.

 For an example of a markdown-and-airtable driven site using `gatsby-transformer-remark`, see the examples folder in this repo.